Find Trade Skills Schools

 Speaking: Talking to others to convey information effectively.

 There were about 7,200 jobs for Correspondence Clerk in 2016 (in the United States).
 New jobs are being produced at a rate of 2.8% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Correspondence Clerk by 2026.
-The BLS estimates 800 yearly job openings in this field.
+There will be an estimated 800 positions for Correspondence Clerk per year.

 undefined